We recently worked on a Serval Cat!

 Our neurology department has seen several cases of an emerging fungal disease.
 The author of this week’s blog is Dr Nicki Davis who has been collecting data on these cases.

 This infection, which can affect your pet in British Columbia more than any other place in the world, is a fungus known as Cryptococcus, or shortened simply to “Crypto”.
-This is a new type of this fungus that has arrived … Continue reading
+This is a new type of this fungus that has arrived in BC and that can infect both … Continue reading

 Palm was at our hospital yesterday to get her sutures removed from the 2nd surgery.